Unity-Technologies/com.unity.integrations.shotgrid/Documentation~/enablingToolkit.md

     ![Advanced Project Setup](images/advanced_project_setup.png)
     Follow the steps

-**Note:** it is sometimes necessary to clear Shotgun Desktop’s cache if your new settings do not seem to be taken into account.
-To do so, exit Shotgun Desktop and remove the %APPDATA%\Shotgun directory.
+**Note:** if your new settings aren't taken into account, clear the Shotgun Desktop cache.
+To do so, exit Shotgun Desktop and remove the `%APPDATA%\Shotgun` directory.